johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 - Favouring the economically poor.

-### Theological content ###
+### Missiological content ###

-My research led to a conclusion that a biblically faithful, missional theology, integrated with Pentecostal spirituality and appropriate to African contexts, should encompass not less than the following theological content or characteristics:
+My research led to a conclusion that a biblically faithful missiology, integrated with Pentecostal spirituality and appropriate to African contexts, should encompass not less than the following missiological content or characteristics:

-1. An holistic worldview;
+1. A holistic worldview;
 -	A communal orientation;
-- An historical, missionary theology;
+-	An historical, covenantal, missionary hermeneutic;
-- An Hebraic, covenantal, missional hermeneutic;
+-	A missiology of
-- A theology of biblical discipleship;
+	-	biblical discipleship;
-- A theology of suffering and overcoming;
+	-	suffering and overcoming;
-- A theology of spiritual revival;
+	-	spiritual revival;
-- A theology of intercessory prayer and spiritual power;
+	-	intercessory prayer and spiritual power;
-- A theology of poverty and prosperity;
+	-	poverty and prosperity;
-- A theology of vocation;
+	-	personal and corporate vocation;
-- A theology of Christ-centred servant-leadership;
+	-	Christ-centred servant-leadership;
-- A theology of cultural transformation.
+	-	cultural transformation.

 ### Continuous improvement ###